wso2-attic/uuf-maven-tools/README.md

 ## How to Create an App :

-   1. Go to the directory that you want to create the app and type the following command.
+   Go to the directory that you want to create the app and type the following command.

-        mvn archetype:generate -DarchetypeCatalog=local
+       mvn archetype:generate -DarchetypeCatalog=local -DarchetypeGroupId=uuf.maven.tools -DarchetypeArtifactId=uuf.app.creator -DarchetypeVersion=1.0-SNAPSHOT -DgroupId=de.rm.trial.mynew -DartifactId=myNewProject -DinteractiveMode=false

-   2. This will show you all the local archetypes that have installed in your local repository.

-   3. Choose the number of the following archetype listed there and enter the number.

-        local -> uuf.maven.tools:uuf.app.creator (uuf.app.creator)

-   4. Then give the following details prompt.

-          group-id :  e.g. org.wso2.uuf.<product_name>.<app_name>.units.<unit_name>

-          artifact-id : e.g. org-wso2-uuf-<product_name>-<app_name>-units-<unit_name>

-          version : e.g. 1.0-SNAPSHOT

-          package: pom

-          Confirm Properties configuration : Y

-   5. This will create a project for the app including a pom file in the directory you are in.
+   This will create a project for the app including a pom file in the directory you are in.

    Then open up the project using an IDE and modify the created app as per your need by creating units inside the units directory as mentioned above or importing units into the app.

 ## How to get the deployable app :